Author: Dr. Linda Carnes-McNaughton, Guest Contributor

 Images:

--Nesting weight set from Queen Anne's Revenge site, courtesy NC Department of Natural and Cultural Resources.
+-Nesting weight set from Queen Anne's Revenge site, image by NC Department of Natural and Cultural Resources.

--Size marks on nesting weights from Queen Anne's Revenge site, courtesy NC Department of Natural and Cultural Resouces.
+-Size marks on nesting weights from Queen Anne's Revenge site, image by NC Department of Natural and Cultural Resouces.

--City mark on nesting weights from Queen Anne's Revenge site, courtesy NC Department of Natural and Cultural Resources.
+-City mark on nesting weights from Queen Anne's Revenge site, image by NC Department of Natural and Cultural Resources.